dotnet/infer/userguide/Arrays and ranges.md

 Range pixel = new Range(10);
 ```

-It is also possible to create give a range a name to be used in the generated code, e.g.
+It is also possible to give a range a name to be used in the generated code, e.g.

 ```csharp
 Rangeimage = new Range(4).Named("image");